usegalaxy-eu/operations/README.md

     Name is used in creation of several filenames, such as `welcome-example.html` and `base-example.css` which are custom home pages and custom CSS just for your sub-galaxy.

 2. [Create an index](https://github.com/usegalaxy-eu/website/blob/master/index-metagenomics.md) page in the website repository.
 Above we specified that `index: /index-example.html`, so you should create `index-example.md` in the root of the website repository.

-### Subdomain and redirection

-1. Add an entry for `example.usegalaxy.eu` to [haproxy.yml](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/haproxy.yml) / `server_names`.
+3. Add an entry for `example.usegalaxy.eu` to [haproxy.yml](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/master/group_vars/haproxy.yml#L39) / `galaxy_hosts`.
-2. Edit `group_vars/haproxy.yml`:
-	1. Add an ACL to [match your domain](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/32aaa6503b14a1baf0af98cec0616c775ffa6053/group_vars/haproxy.yml#L15)
-	2. Add two `use_backend` statements, going to `<name>special`, one for each of [welcome and basecss](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/32aaa6503b14a1baf0af98cec0616c775ffa6053/group_vars/haproxy.yml#L25).
-	3. Add a ["special"](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/32aaa6503b14a1baf0af98cec0616c775ffa6053/group_vars/haproxy.yml#L45) backend that rewrites the URLs to the CSS and index file.
-E.g. replace metagenomics with another keyword.

-3. [Admin] Run `make haproxy` at least until `hxr.dns` and `geerlingguy.haproxy` are finished.
-Nothing else needs to run.
-4. [Admin] Execute `/usr/sbin/cert-refresh`
-5. Check that your new hostname is set (`nslookup example.usegalaxy.eu`).
-Next test accessing that hostname which should load the galaxy homepage by default.
-It should load galaxy with a correct brand name  and welcome page (if the galaxy playbook has run.)
+4. Make a PR with these changes

+### DNS Changes

+1. Add your domain to [this list](https://github.com/usegalaxy-eu/infrastructure/blob/master/dns.tf#L36) under `subdomain`, and increase the `count` parameter below by one.
+2. Make a PR with these changes.

 ### Customizing Tools